Learning with Stochastic Orders: Abstract

 \section{Abstract}

 Learning high-dimensional distributions is often done with explicit likelihood modeling or implicit modeling via minimizing integral probability metrics (IPMs).
-In this paper, we expand this learning paradigm to stochastic orders, namely, the \emph{convex or Choquet order} between probability measures.
-Towards this end, we introduce the Choquet-Toland distance between probability measures, that can be used as a drop-in replacement for IPMs.
+In this paper, we expand this learning paradigm to stochastic orders, namely, the \emph{convex} or \emph{Choquet order} between probability measures.
+Towards this end, exploiting the relation between convex orders and optimal transport, we introduce the Choquet-Toland distance between probability measures, that can be used as a drop-in replacement for IPMs.
 We also introduce the \emph{Variational Dominance Criterion} (VDC) to learn probability measures with dominance constraints, that encode the desired stochastic order between the learned measure and a known baseline.
 We analyze both quantities and show that they suffer from the curse of dimensionality and propose surrogates via input convex maxout networks (ICMNs), that enjoy parametric rates.
-Finally, we provide a min-max framework for learning with stochastic orders and validate it experimentally on synthetic and high-dimensional image generation, with promising results.
-The code is available at \url{https://github.com/yair-schiff/stochastic-orders-ICMN}.
+We provide a min-max framework for learning with stochastic orders and validate it experimentally on synthetic and high-dimensional image generation, with promising results.
+Finally, our ICMNs class of convex functions and its derived Rademacher Complexity are of independent interest beyond their application in convex orders.